jredimer2/SeleniumJSExample2/README.md

 # SeleniumJSExample2
 Example test suite using Selenium for NodeJS.
-I prefer to use NodeJS with Selenium as the resulting test suite tend to run ultra fast, and ultra stable.
-It is definitely a solution for large scale test automation.

 This test suite uses the traditional Page Object Model pattern.
 It runs tests in sequence.